 Children are at high risk of dog bites and contracting rabies.
 Forty percent of reported rabies cases worldwide are children under the age of fifteen.
 In our project areas, the proportion of children dying is often even higher.
 Rabies most often persists in poor communities and rural regions of developing countries in Africa and Asia.
 If the risks are widely understood and appropriate dog bite treatment is well known – rabies is 100% preventable.

-The educational sessions are aimed to empower children, their teachers and their families with the knowledge to protect themselves from bites, preventing rabies and save lives.
+Our education sessions are aimed to empower children, their teachers and their families with the knowledge to protect themselves from bites, prevent rabies and save lives.
 We encourage members of the public to bring their dogs for vaccination and sterilisation, and raise awareness of our emergency rabies response teams.
 We are creating communities who know how to protect themselves from rabies and who act to support rabies control.

-We use an array of teaching methods tailored for each respective country and campaign including drawing, acting, flashcards, video, props and demonstration to deliver the message of rabies prevention and ensure it is memorable.
-Each section of the session has plenary activities aimed to review what has been learnt and not only to make sure all children understand the message, but also that the children take the message home to their parents, family and friends.
+We use an array of teaching methods tailored for each respective country and campaign including drawing, role play, flashcards, video, props and demonstration to deliver the message of rabies prevention and ensure it is memorable.
+Each section of the session has plenary activities aimed to review what has been learnt and not only make sure all children understand the message, but also that the children take the message home to their parents, family and friends.

-The teachers pack include lesson plans, teachers notes, curricula links, power point presentations, worksheets, extension activities and FAQs.
+The teachers' pack include lesson plans, teachers notes, curricula links, power point presentations, worksheets, extension activities and FAQs.
 Our methods are simple, cost effective and replicable.